xmarquez/hathiTools/README.md

 browse_htids(result2)
 ```

+See the article “[Topic Models Using Hathi Extracted
-See the vignette `vignette("using_worksets")` for more on creating and
+Features](topic_models_using_hathi_ef)” for more on creating and using
-working with worksets.
+with worksets for specific analysis purposes.

 ## Downloading extracted feature files for specific Hathi Trust volumes